WheteThunger/CustomVendingSetup/README.md

 - Skin overlays are not visible while viewing vending machines on the map
 - Economics and Server Rewards currency cannot be used to purchase items via drone marketplaces
 - When selling items for Economics or Server Rewards currency via a drone marketplace, the player will receive the currency immediately (the drone will travel but not transport any items)

+### Data providers

+When editing a vending machine, you will see some debug text that says "Data Provider: ..." which informs you of how your customizations will be saved and retrieved.
+- "Map" -- Indicates that the data is associated with this specific map and will not apply to other maps.
+  - The data will be saved at path `oxide/data/CustomVendingSetup/MAP_NAME.json`.
+- "Monument" -- Indicates that the data is associated with the nearest monument, as determined by Monument Finder.
+  - The data will be saved at path `oxide/data/CustomVendingSetup.json`.
+- "Plugin" -- Indicates that another plugin is hooking into Custom Vending Setup to handle saving and retrieving data for that specific vending machine.
+Typically this is done by plugins that spawn vending machines.
+  - The data could be saved anywhere, as it's decided by the plugin that is acting as the data provider.
+    - For Monument Addons, the data will be saved inside the profile that spawned the vending machine at `oxide/data/MonumentAddons/PROFILE_NAME.json`
+    - For Talking Npc Vendors, the data will be saved inside a vending machine profile at `oxide/data/TalkingNpc/VendingMachines/PROFILE_NAME.json`

+If you see "Map" while at a monument, then either you don't have Monument Finder installed, or you need to increase the bounds of the monument via the Monument Finder config to envelop the vending machine's position.
+Configuring monument bounds is important for custom monuments since there's no reliable way for a plugin to automatically know how large a custom monument is.

 ## Permissions